PromiseLogic.nand()

 Basic Usage

-NAND Logic Example - Succeeds when at least one fails
+NAND Logic Example - Succeeds when not all succeed

 JAVASCRIPT